therealcooperpark/D2_weapon_predictions/README.md

   ## Completed Updates

+  ### 9/20/2022

+  - Overhaul of code base including:
+    - Refactor of dataset and model building
+    - Can build and test multiple models
+    - Basic statistics comparison with cross-validation and validation based on precision

   ### 9/18/2022

-  - Increase difficulty of prediction by removing certain columns (ammo type and/or element type)
+  - Increase difficulty of prediction by removing ammo type
-    - Note: Element type was a curiosity, it was not expected to affect model performance
   - Use models to predict weapon type + frame